-Cold calls another option.
+Cold calls are another option.
 You can get a list of leads and start to call, email, snail mail, or visit them to see if you can sell them your services.
 Some people see some success with this, but it’s probably not the path you want to go down.

 Calling a bunch of folks takes time, and you may turn off more people than you convert to opportunities–people don’t like to get cold calls.
 Spam is illegal, so you could be breaking the law (and annoying your leads) by shooting out your email “blast.”
 Direct mail may bet more attention, but it’s not environmentally friendly, as most of it goes directly into the cylindrical file.
 And visits could go slightly better, but busy managers and business owners probably won’t warm up to you during your unannounced visit that’s keeping them from other work.

 If you become known as someone in-the-know, getting gigs will be easy because you’ll have credibility, authority, and a reputation to use to market yourself.
 Speaking gigs, publishing books and papers, sending out guest posts, and other things to fill out your resume can make you more appealing to potential clients.
 Of course, these also put you out there, and this alone could be what lets you be found by people who could want to give you money.
 So forget spending time to find freelance jobs, let them find you!